 High proficiency in English is required for acceptance to the programme.
 Before starting the programme, we recommend you take advantage of our optional intensive language courses to raise your proficiency level in French and/or Spanish to a B2 level or higher.

-Moving from France to Spain (or vice versa) will expand your managerial knowledge with an emphasis on European and international perspectives, and sharpen your language skills.
+Moving from Spain to France will expand your managerial knowledge with an emphasis on European and international perspectives, and sharpen your language skills.
 Courses may include:

 Period 3 (mid-April to late June) at Bradford

 Once in the United Kingdom, you will select courses to train as a specialist in one field of management.
 Example electives may cover:

 Concurrent with periods 1 & 2 (October to May)

 Your international study of a business and management area will influence the trajectory of your career.
 The final group project allows you to showcase what you have learned and how you will apply it, culminating in a comprehensive report and oral defence.
 For the final project, you will:

 Comprehensive oral examination (end of period 3, June)